adaltas/node-masson/commons/java/install.coffee.md

 inside the configuration.
 The properties "jce\_local\_policy" and "jce\_us\_export_policy" must be modified accordingly with an appropriate location.

 The Java Cryptography Extension (JCE) provides a framework and implementation for encryption, key generation and key agreement, and Message Authentication Code (MAC) algorithms.
 JCE supplements the Java platform, which already includes interfaces and implementations of message digests and digital signatures.

 Like for the Oracle Java JDK, for licensing reason, the JCE is not available from a Yum repository.
 It is the phyla integrator responsibility to download the jdk manually and reference it inside the configuration.
 The properties "jce\_local\_policy" and "jce\_us\_export_policy" must be modified accordingly with an appropriate location.

 Modified status is only needed on the last two copy commands, which means the jars have been copied or not (in case they already exist).

       @call
         header: 'Oracle JDKs'
         if: -> @config.java.jdk
       , (options) ->
         installed_versions = null
+        @system.mkdir
+          target: java.jdk.root_dir
         @system.execute
-          header: "List Installed JDK"
-          cmd: "ls -d #{java.jdk.root_dir}/*"
-          code_skipped: 2
+          # Better than ls, it ignores links and empty dirs
+          cmd: "find #{java.jdk.root_dir} -mindepth 1 -maxdepth 1 -not -empty -type d"
           shy: true
         , (err, executed, stdout, stderr) ->
           throw err if err